 Given how the leading RX shops in terms of deal flow consist of a small subset of EBs, and practices tend to consist of lean deal teams – one could make the argument that breaking into restructuring is among the most challenging areas in finance.

-The recruiting process for Summer Analysts, summer associates, and full-time hires for RX investment banking the top banks are well-known for being highly selective and coming from mostly target schools.
+The recruiting process for summer analysts, summer associates, and full-time hires for RX investment banking the top banks are well-known for being highly selective and coming from mostly target schools.

 If you combine the limited openings at firms with how RX has become increasingly sought at both the undergraduate and graduate level, it can be understood as to why it can be difficult to get into RX.

-Restructuring Technical Interview Questions
+Restructuring Interview: Technical Questions and Answers

 Below are a few practice technical questions as commonly seen in RX interviews.